DworkinLab/episodicSequenceData/Plots_Outline_Questions.md

   2. Average Pi for all mappers??

-    -- Calculate bwa Pi and average between three? or show one (/2) mappers as a represenation?
+    -- Calculate bwa Pi and average between three? or show one (or 2) mappers as a represenation?

   3. Overlay for changes in diversity over time?